 Leaving people feeling better and more energised than before they encountered me (I am told!)

 7. Have you always had the same political beliefs?
 If so, why do you think you have held them so long?
 If not, what event caused you to change your view?

 This has been one of my biggest realisations in recent years.

 I voted Conservative all of my life until 5 years ago, why?
-Because I was earning good money and I was too lazy to actually dive into the policy of any party, I just knew that I would keep more of my hard earned money being a 6-figure earner if I voted Conservative.
+Because I was earning good money and I was too lazy to actually dive into the policy of any party.
+I just knew that I would keep more of my hard earned money if I voted Conservative.

 I voted Green in the last election due to their focus on basic income, climate and proportional representation as a voting system, the polar opposite of Conservative.
 With my new awareness around systemic racism, I will be actively seeking to support a party that is serious about unpicking this critical topic.